Randolph, New Jersey: History

 The earliest known inhabitants of what is now Randolph were the Lenni Lenape Native Americans.
 The earliest European settlers of what is now Randolph were Quakers and one of the pioneering landowners was Hartshorne Fitz-Randolph, who purchased 1,000 acre of what would become the township in the Mine Hill area in 1753, later becoming the namesake of the township.
 New Jersey's first iron mine was established in Randolph in 1713, and for hundreds of years the mines fostered the development of the township, providing the raw materials for weapons used by the Continental Army during the American Revolutionary War.
-During the war, the area was a supply point for George Washington's army during their winter encampment in nearby Jockey Hollow.
+During the war, this area was a supply point for George Washington's army during their winter encampment in nearby Jockey Hollow.

 Randolph was incorporated as a township by an act of the New Jersey Legislature on January 1, 1806, from portions of Mendham Township.
 Portions of the township were taken on April 1, 1869, to create Dover Town within the township, which became an independent municipality as of March 5, 1896.
 Other portions of the township were taken to create Port Oram (June 26, 1895, now Wharton), Mine Hill Township (March 2, 1923) and Victory Gardens (June 20, 1951).
 The creation of Victory Gardens created a small triangular exclave of the township, surrounded by Victory Gardens to the southeast and Dover to the northwest.

 Randolph became a vacation haven in the early part of the 20th century, known for its woods, ponds, lakes and air.
 Through the 1950s, farms, large hotels and bungalow colonies dotted the community.
 Performers such as Phil Silvers, and Frank Sinatra appeared at the hotels.
 Boxers Max Baer, Floyd Patterson, James J. Braddock and Rocky Marciano trained or fought at the Saltz Hotel.